 R v D Kingston CC: Represented female defendant at trial for attempting to murder concerning multiple stab wounds inflicted on her partner.
 Acquitted of attempted murder.

 R v B and another Central Criminal Court: Allegation of joint enterprise murder concerning a stabbing.
 Led by Queen’s Counsel.
 Successful half-time submission for 17 year old defendant.

 R v F and others Central Criminal Court: Leading junior in relation to a disturbance during which the Crown a murder took place.
 Acquitted of violent disorder.

 R v L and others Snaresbrook CC: Led by Queen’s Counsel in case concerning allegation of attempted murder in a takeaway shop put on a joint enterprise basis.

-R v Thomas and another Central Criminal Court: Junior Counsel representing first defendant in joint enterprise murder where Crown’s alleged that deceased who was shot with a firearm was a victim of mistaken identity.
+R v T and another Central Criminal Court: Junior Counsel representing first defendant in joint enterprise murder where Crown’s alleged that deceased who was shot with a firearm was a victim of mistaken identity.

 R v O and others Central Criminal Court: Led junior instructed in a high-profile multi- handed murder trial concerning the large group attack which led to the death of a young man at Victoria station in front of passengers at rush-hour.

 Marie has significant experience in conducting proceedings concerning sexual offences across the spectrum of serious sexual offences to include historic and multi-handed cases.
 Her case preparation is second to none and she is often selected to deal with cases on her ability to effectively engage with clients.